2002–03 Maltese First Division

-The 2002–03 Maltese First Division started on 7 September 2002 and finished on 4 May 2003.
+The 2002–03 Maltese First Division season started on 7 September 2002 and finished on 4 May 2003.
 Naxxar Lions and Lija Athletic were relegated from Maltese Premier League.
 Msida Saint-Joseph and Senglea Athletic were promoted from Maltese Second Division.
-Msida Saint-Joseph were the champions and Balzan Youths were promoted to Maltese Premier League.

-Msida Saint-Joseph were the champions of the 2000–01 Maltese Third Division and a year later they were the champions of the 2001–02 Maltese Second Division.
-Therefore, they were promoted for three straight years to go to the top level.
+Msida Saint-Joseph won the 2001 Championship and a year later they won the 2002 Championship; three consecutive promotions to get in the top level.
 Gozo and Xgħajra Tornados were relegated to Maltese Second Division.
+Msida Saint-Joseph won the 2003 Championship and Balzan Youths were promoted to Maltese Premier League.

 Participating teams

 The Maltese First Division 2002–03 was made up of these teams: